KS2 SAT tests

 SATS (Standard Assessment Tests) are used to measure children’s educational achievement in years 2 and 6.
 The tests aim to hold schools to account for the attainment of their pupils and the progress they make.
 All 10 and 11 year olds in England will complete SATS in year 6 which assess the areas of Reading, Maths and SPAG (Spelling, Punctuation and Grammar).
 KS2 tests are compulsory for all school children in England.

-After a suspension of all KS2 tests for the past two years due to the pandemic, the government have decided to proceed with testing this year.
-Instead of publishing in results in performance tables, the decision has been made to use the tests as an analytical exercise to assess the effect of the Covid pandemic on children's attainment.
-The tests will take place from Tuesday 9th May to Friday 12th May this year.
+The tests will take place from Monday 12th May to Thursday 15th May 2025.
 At the end of the year, we will provide teacher assessment of your child's progress and attainment as well as the results of the SATS tests.

 Tests